patsoong/CS506FinalProject/README.md

 ### Data Cleaning and Integration

-The raw data used in this project came from multiple Kaggle datasets and supplemental tables from Basketball Reference.
+The raw data used in this project came from multiple Kaggle datasets.
 These sources contained detailed game-level and team-level statistics, but they were not immediately usable for machine learning.

 **The Kaggle data included:**
 - Game logs (every regular-season and playoff game)
 - Basic and advanced team statistics
 - Opponent statistics
-- Strength of schedule metrics
 - Possession-based efficiency data
 - League-wide summary tables